 Likewise, the data of an $I$-simplex of $\lioudeltadef$ determines a functor $\subdiv(I) \to \lioustrstab$. \end{remark}

-\begin{remark} Remark~\ref{remark. lioudelta to exliou} is the reason that we stabilize by $T^*[-1,0]$ instead of $T^*[0,1]$; it is because our collarings $\eta$ were by $[-1,0]$.
-In turn, we chose to collar by $[-1,0]$ because of the particulars of Construction~\ref{constr:simplex_collars}.

-If the collarings were given by embeddings of $[a,b]^n$, then we would stabilize by $T^*[a,b]$.
-We emphasize that we get equivalent $\infty$-categories regardless of which interval $[a,b]$ we take. \end{remark}
+\begin{remark} Remark~\ref{remark. lioudelta to exliou} is the reason that we stabilize by $T^*[-1,0]$ instead of $T^*[0,1]$; our collarings $\eta$ were by $[-1,0]$.
+In turn, we chose to collar by $[-1,0]$ because of the particulars of Construction~\ref{construction. simplex collars}.
+If the collarings were given by embeddings of $[a,b]^n$, then we would stabilize by $T^*[a,b]$. \end{remark}

-\begin{remark} Remark~\ref{remark. lioudelta to exliou} exhibits maps of semisimplicial sets \eqnn \lioudelta \to \Ex(\lioustrstab), \qquad \lioudeltadef \to \Ex(\lioustrstab), \eqnd (By abuse of notation, the codomain is the semisimplicial set obtained by forgetting the degeneracy maps of the simplicial set $\Ex(\lioustrstab)$.)
-In fact, we may identify the stabilization $\lioudeltadefstab$ with a semisimplicial subset of $\Ex(\lioustrstab)$, so we obtain a map \eqnn \lioudeltadefstab \to \Ex(\lioustrstab) \eqnd of semisimplicial sets.
-We caution, however, that the image of $\lioudeltadefstab $ is {\em not} a simplicial subset.
+\begin{remark} Remark~\ref{remark. lioudelta to exliou} exhibits maps of semisimplicial sets \eqnn \lioudelta \to \Ex(\lioustrstab), \qquad \lioudeltadef \to \Ex(\lioustrstab). \eqnd (By abuse of notation, the codomain is the semisimplicial set obtained by forgetting the degeneracy maps of the simplicial set $\Ex(\lioustrstab)$.)
+In fact, we may identify the stabilization $\lioudeltadefstab$ with a semisimplicial subset of $\Ex(\lioustrstab)$, so we obtain a map \eqn \lioudeltadefstab \to \Ex(\lioustrstab) \eqnd of semisimplicial sets.
+We caution, however, that the image of $\lioudeltadefstab $ is not a simplicial subset.
 This is because the image inside $\Ex(\lioustrstab)$ is not closed under degeneracy maps. \end{remark}